biennd279/biennd279/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working at Viettel Cyber Security
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 😄 Pronouns: ...